litvinanna/intro_to_prog/preparation.md

 ## Step 1.
 Install Git

-**What it is:**
-Git is a version control system — it helps manage and share code.
-You’ll use it to download course materials from GitHub and to install some packages.

-**How to install:**
+Git is a tool that enables programmatic interaction with GitHub.
+It allows users to clone repositories and install packages.

 - **Windows:**
   Go to [https://gitforwindows.org](https://gitforwindows.org) and download the installer.